-We want to support the safe and responsible adoption of AI in UK financial markets.
+We want to support the safe and responsible adoption of artifical intelligence in UK financial markets.
+Find out how our rules apply to AI.

 We’re supporting firms to experiment, develop, and test AI in a way that: